How to use the Seniors metrocard

 You can recharge your Seniors Card with a credit card or you can set up auto-recharge.
 Auto-recharge means nominating a credit card and an amount that will be automatically loaded onto your Seniors Card when your credit falls below the minimum of $15.

 You can also check the balance remaining on your card after you log in.

 To access your metrocard account on the Adelaide Metro website, you need to have a login and password.

 Your login is the word 'SENIOR' followed by an underscore (_) and then your seven digit Seniors Card number (eg SENIOR_0000000).

 Your password was provided to you in the letter you received with your Seniors Card.
 If you no longer have that letter or need your password reset, please email firstname.lastname@example.org and staff will email the details to you.

 Once you have logged in for the first time, you should change your password.
 You can do this by clicking on 'update my details'.
 New passwords need to be between 8 and 16 characters long.

 Using your Seniors Card on Adelaide Metro public transport is easy, you just have to remember to validate at the beginning of your journey by bus, tram or train.

-To validate, simply hold the card against the validation machine as shown in the picture below.
+To validate, hold the card against the validation machine as shown in the picture below.

-A beep and a green light means that it has validated properly for a free or concession trip.
+A beep and a green light means that it has validated properly.

 The machine may also indicate the following: